Drunkhawk91/gameoflife/README.md

-'Simple Game of Life with Python'
+"# Simple Game of Life with Python"